I haven’t heard about the Whole30 for a really long time, but apparently it’s still really popular.

 The name Whole30 has a healthy, non-restrictive connotation when really that’s the opposite of what the diet involves.
 Although it’s a short-term challenge, but it’s essentially a month-long cleanse based on nothing.

 And what happens after your Whole30 challenge is over?
+You do their reintroduction protocol, which involves adding the foods you’ve eliminated back into your diet.

 The funny (and I mean this like, ‘funny weird’, not ‘funny haha’), is that in Food Freedom, Melissa continually talks about how the plan isn’t a diet, that guilt and shame don’t belong with food and eating, and that morality-based language around food is wrong.